 -

-Paleo vs. Keto: Both are low carb, but keto focuses on ketosis and allows dairy such as butter and cheese, while Paleo completely excludes it.
+Paleo vs. Keto: Both are low carb, but keto focuses on ketosis and allows dairy like butter and cheese, while paleo excludes it entirely.
 Paleo allows more fruits and root vegetables.

 -

-Paleo vs. Mediterranean food: Both emphasize whole foods, but the Mediterranean brush includes grain (such as whole grain bread), legumes and dairy (such as feta cheese), and has stronger evidence of heart health.
+Paleo vs. Mediterranean food: Both emphasize whole foods, but the Mediterranean diet includes grains (such as whole grain bread), legumes and dairy (such as feta cheese), and has stronger evidence for heart health.

 -

-Paleo vs. Vegan: Paleo is based on animal protein, while veganism excludes it completely and includes grain and legumes.
+Paleo vs. Vegan: Paleo relies on animal protein, while veganism excludes it entirely and includes grains and legumes.
 Paleo focuses on evolutionary adaptation, veganism often on ethics.

 -

-Paleo vs. Weston A. Price: Weston A. Price allows fermented grain, dairy and traditional food such as sourdough bread, while Paleo is stricter and excludes them.
+Paleo vs. Weston A. Price: Weston A. Price allows fermented grains, dairy and traditional foods such as sourdough bread, while paleo is stricter and excludes these.
 Both value nutrient density.

 -

-Paleo vs. Dash: Dash (for blood pressure control) includes whole grains, lean dairy products and low sodium, while Paleo drops grain and dairy and does not focus on salt.
+Paleo vs. DASH: DASH (for blood pressure control) includes whole grains, low-fat dairy, and low sodium, while paleo drops grains and dairy and doesn't focus on salt.

-The paleodion can be adapted to different cultures and climate.
-In the Mediterranean region it can include olives, fish and wild herbs, while in the Nordic countries it may include oily fish, berries and root vegetables.
-In tropical regions, it can look like the kitavan diet with coconut and yams.
-This shows the universal appeal and flexibility of diets, while retaining its focus on unworked raw materials.
+The paleo diet can be adapted to different cultures and climates.
+In the Mediterranean region it may include olives, fish and wild herbs, while in the Nordics it may include fatty fish, berries and root vegetables.
+In tropical regions it may resemble the Kitavan diet of coconuts and yams.
+This shows the diet's universal appeal and flexibility, while retaining its focus on unprocessed ingredients.

-The paleodion is intended as a tool for general well -being and support for the body's natural processes, not as a substitute for medical treatment.
+The paleo diet is intended as a tool for general well-being and support for the body's natural processes, not as a substitute for medical treatment.
 Uno Vita AS does not claim that the diet can cure or prevent diseases.
-People with special health needs, such as diabetes, kidney disease or malnutrition, should consult a physician before use.
-Pregnant women, breastfeeding and children should also receive professional guidance.
-The diet should be adapted individually to ensure balanced nutrition, especially with regard to calcium and fiber, which may be lower without dairy and grain.
+People with special health needs, such as diabetes, kidney disease or malnutrition, should consult a doctor before use.
+Pregnant women, nursing mothers and children should also receive professional guidance.
+The diet should be adapted individually to ensure balanced nutrition, especially with regard to calcium and fibre, which may be lower without dairy and grains.

-Uno Vita AS supports the right to share publicly available research and information on the Paleodion, in line with the UN Human Rights (1948), Article 19, the International Convention on Civil and Political Rights (1966), Article 19, Norwegian Constitution § 100, and the US First Amendment.
-The information is intended to promote knowledge and choices in health and well -being, without replacing medical advice.
+Uno Vita AS supports the right to share publicly available research and information about the paleo diet, in line with the UN Human Rights Act (1948), article 19, the International Convention on Civil and Political Rights (1966), article 19, Norwegian Constitution § 100, and the US First Amendment.
+The information is intended to promote knowledge and choices in health and wellness, without replacing medical advice.

 References